Emergency Funds – How to Build Your Emergency Savings

 When it comes to determining how much you should save, start slowly.
 Most financial experts recommend a minimum emergency savings of three months’ worth of salary.
 However, that largely depends on your particular income and expenses.

 In any case, the first step should be to determine the amount you want to save.
-This should be based upon how much your living expenses are.
+This should be based on how much your living expenses are.
 Consider things like:

 - The number of people in your household